stevecassidy/python-web-programming/docs/web/intro-css.md

 defines the width of the block - without this the `auto` setting for the margin wouldn't have the desired effect because the block would take the width of it's parent.
-The width is measured in units of `ex` which is the width of a letter 'x' **CHECK THIS**, it is sometimes useful to use this unit as it scales with the font size used in the page.
+The width is measured in units of `ex` which is the height of a letter 'x', it is sometimes useful to use this unit as it scales with the font size used in the page.

 The `background-color` property sets the colour that will appear behind